WebDevBernard/AWS-Lambda-Project/README.md

 ### How does it work?

 - CloudWatch schedules AWS Lambda to make a weekly fetch request to Raider.io API
-- AWS Lambda function writes that data to DynamoDB.
+- AWS Lambda function repackages the Raider.io data with additional data to DynamoDB.
-- Front end retrieves data from a Lambda read function connected to API Gateway
+- Front end retrieves data from a Lambda read function connected to an API Gateway

-### Example of database file
+### Example of repackaged database file:

 ```
 [